bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.8.6* ** *- TBD*

 - There was an error in the XSD for deleting meetings.
 Added a temporary "double-dip" element to the XML response in order to avoid interfering with current implementations.
 Will delete the "meetingId" element in a later release.
+- Fixed a legacy error.
+The name of the Service body field in the meeting change function was wrong.
+Because of the legacy issue, it can now either be 'service_body_id' or 'service_body_bigint'.

 ***Version 2.8.5* ** *- November 21, 2016*